AlexBulankou/ai-talk1/labinstructions.md

 4. Click on 📌 (:pushpin:) button in the top right corner to save the updated map to your dashboard.
 Close the blade and reload the page.
 Note that the map on the dashboard has preserved custom filter settings.

 ## Excercise 5.
 Find a bug/trace transactions
 Out of the box Application Insights allows to track the transaction execution accross the multiple layers.
 Application Insights is using the root-parent-self combination of telemetry item identifiers.
-In this excercise you'll learn how Application Insights correlate telemetry items and how cross-components correlation identifiers propagated across the layers.
+In this excercise you'll learn how Application Insights correlates telemetry items and how cross-components correlation identifiers are propagated across the layers.

 ###Task 1.
 Root-parent-self correlation concepts
 1. Open **frontend** application blade.
-2. Select the failed request by clicking on failed requests chart, than choosing "GET Home/Stock" request in the table and finally clicking on one of failed requests.
+2. Select a failed request by clicking on failed requests chart, then choosing "GET Home/Stock" request in the table, and, finally, clicking on one of failed requests.

     ![image](/instructions/select-stock-failed-request.png)